-We at Surepods have also been a part of LEED certificated projects, ranging from Gold to Platinum.
+We at SurePods have also been a part of LEED certificated projects, ranging from Gold to Platinum.
 With the Prospect Plaza public housing project in Brooklyn, New York, for example, we had to ensure our pods met energy efficiency standards under Energy Star, National Green Building Standard and LEED Platinum.
-Forged offsite with the assistance of dimensionally accurate machinery, we streamlined the building process, while also meeting the tough airtightness requirements between the individual apartments and the exterior.
+Forged offsite with the assistance of dimensional accurate machinery, we streamlined the building process, while also meeting the tough airtightness requirements between the individual apartments and the exterior.
 “The bathrooms passed the airtightness requirement better than anything that could have been field constructed,” Les Bluestone, Partner of Blue Sea Development Company, LLC (Prospect Plaza project), summed up.

 Your multi-family resource